buildtesters/buildtest/docs/writing_buildspecs/performance_checks.rst

    .. command-output:: buildtest build -b tutorials/metrics_regex.yml

+The metrics are captured in the test report which can be queried via ``buildtest report`` or ``buildtest inspect query``.
+Metrics can be seen in the test metadata, for instance you can run ``buildtest inspect query`` and you will see metrics shown in table output.

+.. dropdown:: ``buildtest inspect query metric_regex_example metric_file_regex

+    .. command-output:: buildtest inspect query metric_regex_example metric_file_regex

-We can query the metrics via ``buildtest report`` which will display all metrics as a comma separted **Key/Value** pair.
+We can query the metrics via ``buildtest report`` which will display all metrics as a comma seperated **Key/Value** pair.
 We can use ``buildtest report --format metrics`` to extract all metrics for a test.
 Internally, we store the metrics as a dictionary but when we print them out via ``buildtest report`` we join them together into a single string.
 Shown below is the metrics for the previous build.